NITTMessApp/MessApp/README.md

 1. Click on the **'View Code'** button
 2. Then select the file **NITT-Mess-Release.apk**
 3. Click on the **View raw** or **Download** button
+4. Enable Install from unknown sources, if prompted by the installer during the installation process

 ## About